-- 1. Students bring the correct money if possible or at least not large denominations notes as giving change delays the driver and can result in the bus being late. - 2.
-Students disembarking from the bus in the bus bay must use the safe railed area to come into the building not by going down the side of the bus and behind the vehicle.
-Students are fully aware of the correct procedure, but I would be grateful if parents endorse this please.
+- Students bring the correct money if possible or at least not large denominations notes as giving change delays the driver and can result in the bus being late. - Students disembarking from the bus in the bus bay must use the safe railed area to come into the building not by going down the side of the bus and behind the vehicle.
+Students are made fully aware of the correct procedure.